otar/rest-api-friendships/README.md

 Requests friendship to a specific user.
 ID of a user requesting friendship should be provided in the POST data, you should submit a JSON with a `requester` parameter.
 Example CURL request: `curl -H "Content-Type: application/json" -X POST -d '{"requester":"123"}' http://localhost:8080/profiles/1/friend-requests`.
 By default the "pending" status will be assigned to a newly created friend requests.

 ##### PUT /profiles/:id/friend-requests/:request_id
 Used to accept or decline a friend request of a specific user using a :request_id parameter (retrieved from the above endpoint).
-This will modify status of a friendship request from "pending" to "accepted" or "declined".
+You should submit a JSON with a `status` parameter with the value either `accepted` or `declined`.
 We will not be deleting a friend request, we might use this data later for analysis...

 ##### GET /profiles/{profile_id}/friends
 Lists all friends of a specific user.